jaeneungsim/cdk-eventbridge-lambda-pattern/README.md

 # EventBridge Lambda Pattern with CDK

-A production-ready serverless architecture demonstrating EventBridge-driven Lambda processing with conditional logic.
-This pattern shows how to implement asynchronous event processing triggered by business rules.
+A serverless architecture pattern demonstrating EventBridge-driven Lambda processing with conditional logic.
+This project illustrates solutions to common implementation challenges I've encountered in production environments, focusing on clear pattern demonstration rather than production-ready code.

 ## Architecture